Miqueas/Learning-Notes/Dart/README.md

 # Dart Notes

+Here are some notes while learning Dart watching the [Open Bootcamp](https://open-bootcamp.com/cursos/dart) course.

+## Legacy

-Some code I wrote while learning Dart
+The "Legacy" folder has some commented code that I wrote while I was learning about Dart using the official documentation.

-## About Dart

-Dart is a programming language specifically made for Flutter, created by Google.
-It can also be used for other things but Flutter is the main reason to use it.

-## Resources

-I'm reading about Dart here: https://dart.dev/guides/language/language-tour